 How to Get Grass Stains Out of Carpet

 Summertime is when we plan picnics, camping trips, and urge the kids to get outdoors.
-What is more relaxing then laying on the grass on a sunny summer day?
+What is more relaxing than laying on the grass on a sunny summer day?
 With all the summer outdoor activity, it can be difficult to leave the great outdoors outside where it belongs.
 Grass stains have a way to sneaking inside.
-We have covered how to get mud out of carpet.
-This week, we’ll share PRO tips on how to get grass stains out of carpet.
+We have covered how to get the mud out of the carpet.
+This week, we’ll share PRO tips on how to get grass stains out of the carpet.

 Why are Grass Stains so Difficult?

 Grass contains chlorophyll, the lovely pigment that makes grass green.
 Chlorophyll is also a very effective dye, especially for natural fabrics like cotton, wool, linen, and silk.
 Chlorophyll soaks into the fabric fibers rather than sitting on top.
 The longer the stain sits, the harder it will be to treat, so deal with grass stains immediately and while they are still wet for best results.

 Don’t avoid summer fun for fear of grass stains!
 Need more stain-fighting help?
 See our Spot Removal Guide for dozens of stain-fighting tips.